 William Tell in fiction:

 - He appears in the Popeye short "Popeye Meets William Tell", although in this adaptation William's son (who was apparently a Middle Ages version of Groucho Marx) was already killed, and Popeye has to stand in for him.

 - He also appears in the fictional historical manga Wolfsmund as one of the leaders of the Eternal Alliance, a Swiss rebel group trying to free their lands from Hasburg rule led by the Big Bad, Bailiff Wolfram.
-He's also not the hero of the story as he gets killed protecting his son Walther, whose the actual hero of the story.
+He's also not the hero of the story as he gets killed protecting his son Walther, who's the actual hero of the story.

 - Fate/Grand Order: He appears as an Archer Servant.
 He is an antagonist at first because the villains brainwashed him, and he is granted the powers of Vayu, the Hindu God of Wind.
 Even while brainwashed, he refuses to harm children because of his love for his son, which the heroes exploit to take him down and get him on their side.
 He wears modern clothing and his crossbow is modernized and resembles an assault rifle; he explains a warrior should keep up with the times.
 His first Noble Phantasm is Apfel Schiessen: Released First Arrow of Faith, which represents the arrow he used to shoot the apple off his son's head.
 The arrow rewrites causality to be an Always Accurate Attack.
 His second Noble Phantasm is Zweite Schiessen: Unreleased Second Best Second Arrow, which represents the arrow he was saving to kill Albrecht Gessler.
 He is only allowed to use it if by some miracle Apfel Schiessen misses, but it is an even stronger causality-bending Always Accurate Attack.